You’ll Get More Muscle for Your Money With These 10 Cheap High-Protein Foods

-What’s more, boneless chicken breast clocks in at an average of $3.28 per pound, which makes it significantly more expensive than the 16-ounce can of black beans I saw for 72 cents.
+What’s more, boneless chicken breast clocks in at an average of $3.28 per pound, which makes it significantly more expensive than the 16-ounce can of black beans you can snag for less than a buck.

 Two tablespoons of peanut butter — the recommended serving size — contains nearly 8 grams of protein.
 And if you consume peanut butter the way I consume peanut butter, you should have no problem meeting your recommended daily protein allowance.
 (Just kidding, that sounds mildly unhealthy.)

 A lot of green veggies are surprisingly high in protein, along with so many important vitamins and minerals.
 Foods like spinach, broccoli (and broccoli’s cousin, broccoli rabe), Brussels sprouts and even asparagus are all high in protein for their calorie count.